 Welcome to the Website for Gifted and Talented Education

-Gifted and Talented Education or GATE is a division of University Outreach and Engagement at Michigan State University.
+Gifted and Talented Education (GATE) is a division of University Outreach and Engagement at Michigan State University.
 We are dedicated to promoting differentiated educational programs for students in middle school and high school.

 Our Mission